 The pet trailers have excellent ventilation thanks to the multiple windows and door.
 In addition, they come with feeding bowls on the front hitch.

-Honerable Mention – Camping World Pet Carrier
+Honorable Mention – Camping World Pet Carrier

 In addition to hard-sided campers, you can sometimes find pet carriers in the shape of RV’s.
-This cute carrier from camping world lets you bring a small pet along in style.
+This cute carrier from Camping World lets you bring a small pet along in style.

 Does Your Dog Need a Dog Camper?